-At Gateway Foundation, there are a variety of treatment methods available to clients.
+At Gateway, there are a variety of treatment methods available to clients.
 Just one is Medication-Assisted Treatment or MAT.
 This approach includes the use of medications in an overall treatment plan.
 For many clients, medications can be part of a comprehensive approach to long-term health and recovery.

 The Need For a Complete Medical Evaluation